-3. Ohio River Loop Trail – 5 miles (yellow and orange trail markers)
+3. Ohio River Loop Trail – 5 miles (yellow and blue trail markers)

 Ohio River Loop Trail starts at the east end of the Horseman's Hideaway Campground and leads the rider to the bluff region overlooking the Ohio River.
 The trail to the river is steep and rocky.
 Riders can return to the campground along the same route or use the Blue River Bluff Trail.

 4. Idlewild Trail – See O’Bannon Woods State Park.

 5. Nature Center Trail – See O’Bannon Woods State Park.